The 5G specifications have been published as the 3GPP 38 series. Here we look at the physical layer specifications.

-- DCI format 2_1 is used for notifying the PRB(s) and OFDM symbol(s) where UE may assume no transmission is intended for the UE.
+- DCI format 2_1 is used for notifying the PRB(s) and OFDM symbol(s) where the UE may assume no transmission is intended for the UE.

 - DCI format 2_2 is used for the transmission of TPC commands for PUCCH and PUSCH.

 - DCI format 2_3 is used for the transmission of a group of TPC commands for SRS transmissions by one or more UEs.
-Along with a TPC command, a SRS request may also be transmitted.
+Along with a TPC command, an SRS request may also be transmitted.

 TS 38.213: Physical layer procedures for control

 The scope is to establish the characteristics of the physical layer procedures for control, and to specify:

 Cell search and timing adjustment